The nomination and voting process for the second World Paddle Awards. For a larger version you can drag the picture to your desktop.

 - Academy members cannot vote in certain award categories if there is a connection such as family, employee and so on.

-- The maximum score in the Academy vote for a nominee is 50% in theory.
-In practice this will be hard to achieve (probably 40-45% maximum) since the Academy does not meet and discuss: voting is private and submitted online.
+- In theory the maximum score of the Academy vote for a nominee is 50%.
+In practice this will be hard to achieve (probably 40-45% maximum) since the Academy does not meet and discuss how to vote: voting is private, individual and submitted online.

 Voting - Public